RossEpsteinKY/docker-react/README.md

-*A repository for Docker, Amazon Web Service, and Travis CI for CI/CD demonstration*
+*A repository for a React app using Docker, Amazon Web Service, and Travis CI for CI/CD demonstration*

 ## Breakdown of Project *(Step by step of creation and progress)*